hackupc/old-v2-hackupc-landing/README.md

 ## Develop

-Use `npm run watch` to compile and serve the dist directory in real time.
-Then view the website at [https://localhost:8080](https://localhost:8080)
+Use `npm run start` to compile and serve the build directory in real time.
+Then view the website at [https://localhost:3000](https://localhost:3000)

 **Install linters** extensions in your favorite editor.
 In VS Code install: `HTMLHint`, `TSLint`, `markdownlint`, `StandardJS`, `stylelint` and `npm`.
 In other editors they may have similar names.
 Or use `npm run lint` to run linters manually from the console to check errors.